 CIGC IN THE MEDIA

-The media is talking!
-Keep up to date with news about The Center for Innovative GYN Care, Dr. Paul J. MacKoul, MD, Dr. Natalya Danilyants, MD, and our exciting advanced minimally invasive GYN techniques that get patients back to their lives faster with much less pain.
-See why patients travel around the country to CIGC for fibroids, endometriosis and other complex GYN conditions.
+Keep up with news about The Center for Innovative GYN Care, Dr. Paul J. MacKoul, MD, Dr. Natalya Danilyants, MD, and our modern minimally invasive GYN techniques that get patients back to their lives faster with less pain.
+See why patients with fibroids, endometriosis and other complex GYN conditions travel from around the world to CIGC.
 Read more.Newsfeed

 REFER A FRIEND